Family Game Night (game show): Ratuki Go-Round

-A variation on Ratuki, this game involves a relay race to get rid of twenty cards, with values from 1 to 4 on it, and the final 20th card with a value of 5 on it (displayed by different types of pictures).
-Players can only place a card that's one number higher or lower than the previous card that is placed.
-Also, the final 5 cannot be placed down before all the other cards are gone.
-Breaking the rules causes you to freeze for 10 seconds.
+A variation on Ratuki, this game involves a relay race to get rid of twenty cards, with values from 1 to 4 on it, and the final 20th card with a value of 5 on it (displayed by different types of pictures) by placing them on a center spinner initially holding five cards with values from 1 to 5 on them.
+Players can only place a card that is either one number higher or lower than the previous card that was placed.
+The final card with a value of 5 cannot be placed down until all the other cards are gone.
+Breaking the rules causes the offender to freeze for 10 seconds.
 The first family to place all their cards wins.

 Midway through the season, the rules were adjusted.
-If the family places the wrong card, their opponents automatically won the game.
+If the family placed the wrong card, their opponents automatically won the game.
 In addition, regular 5s were added to the team's decks.
 If they placed a 5 card, their opponents froze for 10 seconds.
 The final 5, however, must still be played last to win.

 Note: In production order, the format with the regular 5's was actually first, before the change was made to remove them and the wrong card rule a few episodes later.

 Trouble Pop Quiz

-The kids are asked number-based questions, using a big Pop-o-Matic to answer.
-A right answer or a false start from the opponent moves mom or dad forward the number of spaces shown on the die.
+The kids are asked number-based toss-up questions, using a big Pop-o-Matic to answer.
+A right answer or a false start from the opponent moves mom or dad (of the kid's choice) forward the number of spaces shown on the die.
+If a team answers incorrectly, the other team gets to answer.
 Landing on an opponent's space sends the opponent back a space.
-The first team to get both parents past the finish line wins.
+The first team to get both parents past their finish line (which is their opponents' starting line) wins.
+In the first three instances of this game (in production order), the children in each team would alternate answering, whereas later episodes saw all four children playing at the same time.